lethaldemon/cp4wa-lab/mm/README.md

 <br>
 <img src="./images/Metric Manager03.png" alt="Watson AIOps Lab images" width="300" align="center"/>

+In this guide, you can always click at the diagram to see the bigger picture.

 ### Lab Exercises
 Watson AIOps Metric Manager learns the behavior of the metrics that it ingests.
 To allow you to see the results in this lab, we have replicated a selected data stream from another system and feed it to the CP4WA-Metric Manager data mediation process.
 The date range of the data feed is from `the 1st of April 2021 00:00 AM` to `the 25th of April 2:55 PM`.
 The data is coming in 5 minutes intervals.
 CP4WA-Metric Manager processed the data, as they come, near real-time.
 Therefore, the lab simulates what the user will see on __the 25th of April 2021 at 3:00 PM__.